bitsmanent/circo/README.md

 circo is a small IRC client for the terminal.
 It provides a list of views to differentiate between channels, users, and other messages.
-Each buffer has its own input text while other relevant informations such as server and nickname are always visible the top.
+Each buffer has its own input text while other relevant informations such as server and nickname are always visible at the top.

 Status
 ======